 Introduction

 Having confidence in your political judgment matters.
 The seminal work of Sidney Verba and colleagues (see Brady et al, 1995; Verba et al, 1995; Schlozman, 2012) remains ‘almost universally’ supported in research (Dalton, 2017, 9) and shows that three main factors influence the decision of citizens to participate.
 These are: politically relevant skills and resources, connection to groups that encourage their participation and political attitudes that encourage participation.
 The concept of political efficacy, i.e. the idea that ‘political and social change is possible and that the individual citizen can play a part in bringing about this change’ (Campbell et al, 1954) captures core attitudinal elements connected to political participation.
 It consists of two factors.
 External efficacy refers to a having a sense that one’s own engagement will make a difference, while internal efficacy explores ‘beliefs regarding one’s own competence to understand, judge and express one’s political choices effectively’ and a ‘lack of internal political efficacy can lead to political alienation and apathy’ (Sulitzeanu-Kenan and Halperin, 2012, 299).
-Supporting the such internal efficacy is thus a substantial building block for democratic practice.
+Supporting internal efficacy is thus a substantial building block for democratic practice.

-Are citizens up to their role and can they be helped to undertake the task confidently?
+Are citizens up to their role and can they be helped to undertake the task of choosing options confidently?
 There are three main responses to these questions.
 The first is dismissive of the capacity of citizens when it comes to political engagement.
 The second argues that citizens with very limited effort can use cues from elites to make their judgements.
 The third suggests that citizens are flexible thinkers and will engage in more extended reflection if given the right stimuli.

 Building on this third line of argument and drawing on existing studies demonstrating that internal efficacy has an impact on the citizens’ decision to participate (e.g. Niemi et al, 1991; Moeller et al, 2014, 695) this article demonstrates that there is value in looking beyond the cognitive capacities of citizens to consider how their internal efficacy can be boosted by shaping the task environment offered to them.
 Herbert Simon, a foundational thinker for so much work in this area argues that human behaviour is ‘shaped by a scissors whose two blades are the structure of task environments and the computational capabilities of the actor’ (Simon, 1990, 7).
 What characteristics of the task environments facilitate or inhibit political efficacy?
 In order to answer this question empirically, we organised twelve focus groups in South Australia and Queensland between late 2017 and early 2018, when two different task environments took place: a plebiscite on same-sex marriage, and State elections.
-We hypothesise that four characteristics of the task environment have an impact on internal efficacy: the way choice is framed, the nature of the issue, the nature of available cues, and whether the task encourages cognitive effort.
+We hypothesise that four characteristics of the task environment would have an impact on internal efficacy: the way choice is framed, the nature of the issue, the nature of available cues, and whether the task encourages cognitive effort.
+Our findings demonstrate that while the first three characteristics do matter, a task that stimulates cognitive effort (e.g. through compulsion or appealing to a sense of civic duty) does not appear to have an impact on citizens’ confidence in their political judgment.

 The challenge of political judgment